How to Join?

 For Adults (over 16 years of age)

-- Proof of identification, e.g. passport, driving licence, nationality identity card, identification form with photo signed by a member of the Gardaí (ML10)
+1. Proof of identification e.g. passport, driving licence, national identity card, identification form with photo signed by a member of the Gardaí (ML10), Garda Age Card.

-- Verification of address, one of the following would suffice (within the last 3 months)
+2. Verification of address – one of the following would suffice however the document must be dated within the last 3 months:

-- Official documentation issued by the Revenue Commissioners or Department of Protection
+- Official documentation issued by the Revenue Commissioners or The Department of Social Protection

-- Local authority document, g. refuse collection bill, water charge bill
+- Local authority document e.g. refuse collection bill, water charge bill

-- Account statement, g. bank, credit union, building society, credit card company
+- Account statement from a bank, another credit union, a building society or credit card company

-- Utility bill, g. telephone (including mobile), electric, gas, cable
+- Utility bill e.g. telephone (including mobile), electric, gas, cable.

 - Household or motor insurance certificate

-3. PPS number on official documentation, e.g. Drug Payment Scheme card, medical card, payslip etc.
+3. PPS number verified on official documentation e.g. Drug Payment Scheme card, GP visit card, medical card, payslip, European Health Insurance Card, P60, P21, P45 etc.

 For Juveniles (under 16 years of age)

-- Proof of parent’s address, e.g. current utility bill (within the last 3 months)
+- Proof of parent’s address e.g. current utility bill (dated within the last 3 months)

 As a registered member and as per the Credit Union Act 1997 Section 75 and with the right of inspection allowed for under Section 71, any member of a credit union or any other person having an interest in the funds of a credit union may, at any reasonable hour, inspect the Register of Members at the registered office of Wexford Credit Union, the time and manner as may be determined by the board of directors and subject to terms and conditions.